Keerthi Pasquel: Personal life

 Keerthi married Muditha Fernando in 1978 and had a daughter and son.
 His eldest daughter, Dinesha Pasquel is now married domiciled in the UK with her husband and son.
 His son, Kasun Pasquel works for Expolanka Group.
 Kasun is married to Chethana Ranasinghe who is also a singer.
 In 1994 his first marriage ended and he married Chandana Mudalige in 1995.
 He has two daughters from Chandana – Charuni Pasquel who is a law graduate and Natalia Pasquel - a business management graduate.
 Charuni was graduated from Horizon in 2019 with the highest aggregate marks and achieved highest average for April 2020 Preliminary year Law College examinations.

 Awards and accolades

 In 1996 he received an international award from the World Science Council in Japan, where he competed with musicians from 13 countries.

-He has held the position as Chairman of the Sri Lankan Singers' Association (SLASA) in multiple times.
+He has held the position as Chairman of the Sri Lankan Singers' Association (SLASA) multiple times.

 On 26 January 2020, 256-page hardbound book titled Keerthi: Miyuru Saraka Anandaneeya Charikawa written by Upali Kumarawansa was launched at 3.00 pm at the Tharangani Hall of National Film Corporation.
 During the event, a DVD of his musical concert Manamala Hendewa was also released.